Joshua Ives: History

 He opened a teaching studio at 271 Collins Street.
 In 1907 he was appointed to Bendigo's new Conservatorium of Music.

 Family

 He married Janet Boyd on 3 December 1879.
 While in Adelaide they lived in Gilles Street East.
-Mrs Ives left for Scotland February 1899 with her daughters.
+Mrs Ives left for Scotland in January 1899 with her daughters.
 It is possible they never returned to Australia.

 He left property valued at around £3,350 to his partner Sarah Howard, otherwise known as Sarah Jane Ives (died 9 December 1943) and to his daughter Sadie, who married Robert Cooper.

 His home in Victoria was in New Street, Brighton then Ermington Street, Kew.